 The HYPE model can contain two types of rivers, local stream and main river, and two types of lakes, local lakes and outlet lakes (Figure 1).
 Local and main rivers are present in all subbasins and the length of each is calculated as the square root of the subbasin area.
-For main rivers, the length of the watercourse in each subbasin can be given as input (>0).
-The river can be a SLC class and is then given an area, but rivers can also be one-dimensional (i.e. no part of subbasin area are occupied by the river and no precipitation added to the river).
+The length of the watercourses can be given as input.
+The river can be a SLC class and is then given an area, but rivers can also be one-dimensional (i.e. no fraction of the subbasin area are occupied by the river and no precipitation added to the river).
 All local runoff is entering the local river.
-If there are upstream subbasins the flow is added to the local runoff and two both flow through the main river.
-Outlet lakes (olake) receive all upstream and local waters.
 Local lakes (ilake) receive a portion of the local runoff.
+The flow leaving the local river (including flow from local lake) goes to the main river of the same subbasin.
+If there are upstream subbasins their flow is added to the local flow when both flows flow into the main river.
+Outlet lakes (olake) receive the outflow from the main river, i.e. all upstream and local flows.

 The two lake types are separate classes.
-Which land use and soil type that are coupled to each lake type are listed in GeoClass.txt.
+The lake classes have characteristics such as land use and soil type, which are defined together with the other classes' characteristics (in GeoClass.txt).
 Precipitation, atmospheric deposition and evaporation of rivers and lakes are calculated first, while river flow and inflow, transformation processes and the outflow of the lakes is calculated thereafter.
 Lakes and rivers are calculated in the model's routing part after all classes are calculated for the subbasin.